 With a sprinkle of imagination, we transported ourselves to the North East, specifically Maine.
 We read about our author and his inspiration behind Blueberries for Sal.

 Later that morning, we read several books about Maine.
-L is for Lobster was one of the most comprehensive.
+L Is for Lobster: A Maine Alphabet (Discover America State by State) was one of the most comprehensive.
 Whether you’re thumbing through the illustrations with younger kids or reading it from A to Z, it truly has everything young readers will want to know about the state.

-I laid out Travels with Charlie: Travelin’ the Northeast with a Maine discovery box, full of figures representing the state of Maine.
-As with every state study, Jordan had to find Maine on our VTech USA Explore & Learn Map.
+I laid out Travelin’ the Northeast (Travels With Charlie) with a Maine discovery box, full of figures representing the state of Maine.
+As with every state study, Jordan had to find Maine on our VTech USA Explore and Learn Map.
 Love it!

-We also studied the various types of trees we would find in Maine and located them in our Tell Me Tree: All About Trees by Gail Gibbons.
+We also studied the various types of trees we would find in Maine and located them in our Tell Me, Tree: All About Trees for Kids by Gail Gibbons.
 The kids added this information as well as other state-specific material to their lapbooks.